Aboriginal and Torres Strait Islander

 NAIDOC Week celebrations are held across Australia in the first week of July each year (Sunday to Sunday), to celebrate and recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 NAIDOC Week is an opportunity for all Australians to learn about Aboriginal and Torres Strait Islander cultures and histories and participate in celebrations of the oldest, continuous living cultures on earth.

-For more information visit the National NAIDOC Week.
+For more information visit the What's On Tweed.

 Cultural awareness at Council